cincospenguinos/WanderingRocks/README.md

 - [ ] There are a bunch of different player sprites
 - [ ] Players are randomly assigned a sprite
 - [ ] Movement checks in with the server before permitting movement
+- [ ] You may only play the game once per day

 ### Polish